 Welcome to Coventry University London

-The City of London is a great place to be a student, and we look forward to your arrival.
+London is a great place to be a student, and we look forward to welcoming you to the city.

 How to enrol

 If you’re a home fee paying student with UK nationality, you will be invited to enrol online before you arrive.

 When you enrol online, you will confirm your personal contact details and your course details.
 It is important you provide us with your correct address and telephone number, as these will be used for contacting you and creating student status letters.

 You must complete a right to study check before you can collect your student ID card.
 Visit the 4th Floor of University House between 11:00-13:00 or 14:00-16:00 Monday to Friday, and bring your British passport with you to be reviewed by the team.

 If you do not have UK nationality but you do have a British passport, you will not automatically have your enrolment link released to you.
 The Enrolment and Compliance Team will email you to request further information from you before your enrolment can be released.

 Once your admissions record is ready, the Enrolment and Compliance Team will contact you to request information about your immigration status.
 This is likely to involve a face-to-face document check, so the same team will also make contact to book an appointment for you.
 Your enrolment link cannot be released to you until the right to study check has taken place.
 You must regularly check the personal email address you provided at the admissions stage, so that you do not miss out on our requests for information.

 If you are on overseas fees, the Enrolment and Compliance Team will contact you once your admissions record is ready.
 You will be asked to provide information about your location, your travel plans and your immigration status.
 The same team will then respond to you with your specific enrolment journey, which may involve a face-to-face right to study check appointment.
 If you travel to the UK to begin your course, you will not be able to enrol until you have completed a face-to-face document check.